Last Updated on March 19, 2021 by Helga Dosa

 The Alpine foothills and the Carso: history and nature

 Gentle white storks and majestic griffons.
-Butterflies brightly colouring meadows and walls.
-Bonfires for predicting the future and mediaeval reenactments.
+Butterflies brightly colored meadows and walls.
+Bonfires for predicting the future and medieval reenactments.
 And why not visit the caves filled with thousands of stalactites and stalagmites.
 Including the largest tourist cave in the world.

 The Alpine foothills, which boast a delightful variety of landscapes, are the perfect destination for those who want to enjoy a natural pace, in touch with a farming culture that is still very much a part of everyday life.

 On the walls of Bordano, the town of butterflies set in a kaleidoscope of green, street artists have recreated the lively colors of the thousands of butterflies that populate the sweeping meadows.
 Every year, Tarcento relives the tradition of the Venerable Old Man, a storytelling sage who predicts the prosperity of the harvest by observing the pignarui, the bonfires of the Epiphany.
 In the ancient medieval hamlet of Gemona, the atmosphere of yesterday comes back to life with a procession of men and women in lavish costumes.

 The nature trails are also full of surprises, revealing hidden chapters of the local history.
 The Quadris natural oases in Fagagna and the nature reserve of Cornino offer a unique opportunity to observe white storks and griffon vultures nesting in their natural habitat.

 The area’s extraordinarily rich flora yields exquisite herbal remedies and lends an unusual touch to the simple traditional cuisine.
 The caves in the area once offered shelter to the wayfarers who journeyed through these lands during the Roman era and the Middle Ages.